Year 2000

 Stockholm

-At 08.00hrs I chaired the first main plenary session on “CF Care”.
-At 10.30 Gave a lecture on the “Historical development of nutritional management of CF”.
+At 08.00 hrs I chaired the first main plenary session on “CF Care”.
+At 10.30 gave a lecture on the “Historical development of nutritional management of CF”.
 I take the lunch time session on “Abdominal pain in CF” and at 14.00 hrs chair a session where a panel of experts discuss “Difficult clinical problems”.
 Phew!!

 My talk on history of nutrition was very long and detailed – 12 pages in the programme and 178 references.
 I think this was the start of my increasing interest in the historical aspects of cystic fibrosis – as I was soon becoming history myself.